 All appendices are required.
 Some appendices include a Signature Page (s).
 Carefully read, sign, and adhere to these forms prior to responding to any Department of Community Health Request for Grant Applications (RFGA).
-Failure to do so may result in the disqualification of your application at any time during the application process.
+Failure to do so could result in the disqualification of your application at any time during the application process.
 Included Appendices are as follows:

-- A. DCH Grant Application Form. - B. Statement of Ethics (Signature Page must be submitted). - C. Ethics in Procurement Policy (Signature Pages must be submitted). - D. Business Associate Agreement (Signature Page must be submitted). - E. Budget Worksheet (Budget Justification MUST accompany this appendix). - F. Project Work Plan Template. - G. Project Timeline Template - H. DCH Application Checklist
+- A. DCH Grant Application Form. - B. Statement of Ethics (Signature Page must be submitted). - C. Ethics in Procurement Policy (Signature Pages must be submitted). - D. Business Associate Agreement (Signature Page must be submitted). - E. Budget Worksheet (Budget Justification MUST accompany this appendix). - F. Project Work Plan Template. - G. Project Timeline Template. - H. Pre-Operational Baseline Survey Template - I. Resource Document